-Mix the powdered diet with water to a ketchup or smoothie consistency (usually 2-3 parts water per 1 part powder) and offer in a 2oz condiment cup or bottle cap.
-Most gargoyle geckos prefer to eat up off of the ground, so invest in a wall-mounted feeding ledge.
+Mix the powdered diet with water to a ketchup or smoothie consistency (usually 2-3 parts water per 1 part powder) and offer in biodegradable gecko cups.
+Most gargoyle geckos prefer to eat up off of the ground, so you’ll need a wall-mounted feeding ledge as well.
 Offer fresh food every 24 hours for juveniles, and every other day for adults.

 - Gargoyle geckos especially like to “finger paint” with their food.
 When the gecko diet dries on their fingers, it can cause problems like retained shed and toe constriction.
 As you handle your gecko, check its toes and body for stuck food, and remove gently with a wet Q-tip as needed.

 Which brand and/or flavor of crested gecko diet should you get?

 Gargoyle geckos tend to prefer the same food that their breeder raised them with.
 This is not always the case, however — many gecko owners successfully keep several flavors of powdered diet on hand to use in rotation.

 What’s so bad about other brands of powdered gecko diet?

 Developing a quality prepared diet requires generational testing, precise nutrient ratios, high quality ingredients, palatability, and popularity among experts.
-So far Pangea, Repashy, and Clark’s Diet are the most common, but Big Fat Gecko Smoothie, BP Zoological, and Gecko Pro are on the radar.
+So far Arcadia, Pangea, Repashy, BP Zoological, Gecko Pro, and even the new Zoo Med formula seem to have the best ingredients and ratios.
 Leave any other brands (National Geographic, Exo Terra, Fluker’s, etc.) on the shelf — they’re likely to do your gecko more harm than good.

 Is baby food a good substitute for powdered gecko diet?

 No. Baby food typically contains lots of preservatives and artificial colors/flavors.
 Additionally, since it’s made for humans, the nutrient ratios are off, and can actually make your gecko sick.

-Fresh fruit and fresh fruit smoothies are suitable as an occasional treat, yes.
+Fresh fruit and fresh fruit smoothies are suitable as an occasional treat.
 Appropriate fruits include mango, apricots, papaya, and berries.
 (For details, visit Moon Valley Reptiles.)
 Keep in mind that if you offer fruit too often, the gecko may turn up its nose at prepared diet and risk malnutrition.